Optimal operating parameters for next-generation xenon gas time projection chambers: Discussion and Summary

 For pressures above 5 bar, the total background rates are flat.
 A further option would be to operate an enriched detector at 5 bar and then load in more isotope with increased pressure to pack in more source isotope.
 Detector design should optimize sensor readout and vessel design for the highest pressure planned to ensure suitable track clarity is maintained.

 This work also considers a simple analysis for topological rejection in order to scan many parameters.
 Machine learning methods, which can account for the full topology of the track rather than using the end-point information, have been shown to further improve performance with respect to a simple analysis~\cite{JINST_T01004_2017,Kekic2021_NEXTCNN} with potential for also improving signal efficiency.
 Furthermore, post-processing methods to reduce the effect of track blurring due to diffusion, such as deconvolution, have shown significantly improved background rejection performance~\cite{NEXT2021_RLDeconvolution}.
-The largest scope for improvement with more advanced reconstruction methods is at lower pressures, which can utilize the higher track detail to better reject backgrounds, such as identifying energetic delta rays occurring near the track start or tagging of atomic x-rays (K,L-shell) from photoelectric conversions from gamma-induced backgrounds.
+The largest scope for improvement with more advanced reconstruction methods is at lower pressures, which can utilize the higher track detail to better reject backgrounds, such as identifying energetic delta rays occurring near the track start, which have a similar signature of two electrons emitted from a common vertex, or tagging of atomic x-rays (K,L-shell) from photoelectric conversions from gamma-induced backgrounds.

 In summary, this work investigates how the possible design choices can impact a gaseous xenon TPC searching for $0\nu\beta\beta$ towards a half-life sensitivity of 10$^{27}$--10$^{28}$ years considering a detector with one tonne of source isotope.
 We consider three of the major sources of background for the experiment arising from $^{137}$Xe, $^{214}$Bi, and $^{208}$Tl radioactive decays.
 Several variables are surveyed, including detector size accounting for gas enrichment, copper shielding mass, gas pressure, energy resolution, and analysis performance.
 A detector configuration optimized for accommodating xenon enriched with $^{136}$Xe at 90\% is preferred over operation with natural xenon with an order of magnitude lower background rate.
 This is due to the increase in intrinsic background due to the larger detector size and inner copper shielding mass, which overcomes the improvement in signal containment efficiency and analysis-level rejection power.